CharissaHollister/Password-Generator-2000/README.md

 Authored by Charissa Hollister 04/29/2022

 # HTML and CSS
-Site has a simple style to keep the focus on generating a unique and secure password__ Site has a button to use to initiate password generation__ After the button is clicked a secure password will display for the user__ HTML linked to the javascript file and CSS
+Site has a simple style to keep the focus on generating a unique and secure password<br />
+Site has a button to use to initiate password generation__ After the button is clicked a secure password will display for the user__ HTML linked to the javascript file and CSS